-Designated by the Department for Education (DfE) in February 2020, Bradford Teaching School Hub, led by Copthorne Primary School and Exceed Academies Trust, supports all 206 schools in Bradford, and established partner schools and trusts beyond Bradford wishing to utilise its services, covering all phases and types of school.
+Designated by the Department for Education (DfE) in February 2020, Exceed Teaching School Hub, led by Copthorne Primary School and Exceed Academies Trust, supports all 215 schools in Bradford and established partner schools and trusts beyond the city.

-The networks, events and programmes signposted and delivered by the Hub are underpinned by the DfE's Standard for Teachers' Professional Development.
-These include the support provided by DfE-designated curriculum hubs and the network of Research Schools.
-The Hub is involved in the delivery of initial teacher training via Exceed SCITT; the Early Career Framework (ECF); and the new and reformed suite of specialist and leadership National Professional Qualifications (NPQs) and the New Headteacher Programme.
-From September 2021, it will provide an Appropriate Body (AB) service for the quality assurance of the two-year newly qualified teacher (NQT) induction.
+The networks, events and programmes we signpost and deliver are underpinned by the DfE's Standard for Teachers' Professional Development.
+These include the support provided by DfE designated curriculum hubs and the network of Research Schools.
+We are involved in the delivery of initial teacher training via Exceed SCITT; the Early Career Framework (ECF); and the new and reformed suite of specialist and leadership National Professional Qualifications (NPQs).
+Since September 2021, we have provided an Appropriate Body (AB) service for the quality assurance of the two-year newly qualified teacher (NQT) induction.

 Our purpose, strategies, ethical goal and values

-Bradford Teaching School Hub’s purpose and ethical goals are shaped by Exceed Academies Trust’s members and trustees through liaison with our CEO and leadership team.
-These colleagues consult extensively with school leaders and staff to understand the regional and national priorities to determine the strategies to achieve the Hub’s ethical goals.
+Exceed Teaching School Hub’s purpose and ethical goals are shaped by Exceed Academies Trust’s members and trustees through liaison with our CEO and leadership team.
+We consult extensively with school leaders and staff to understand the regional and national priorities to determine the strategies to achieve our ethical goals.